Who are we?

 - Incorporated LMS such as Moodle for e learning and automating evaluation system of the school,

-- SMS (School Management System software that automates the life cycle of a student from admission to pass-out).
+- SMS (School Management System software that automates the life cycle of a student from admission to graduation).

-- School wired and wireless network used to connect devises to access the resources from the server.
+- School wired and wireless network used to connect devices to the main resources server.

-Following the revised roadmap of the education system, we are also working on a technology-assisted educational lab, in collaboration with the different organization across the globe.
+Following the revised roadmap of the education system, we are now working on a technology-assisted educational lab, in collaboration with the different organization across the globe.